scottjqu/pypt-harmonic-hall/README.md

 - Data processing

 ### Data
 The data folder includes data for sample A and sample B. There is also a csv file for the magnet calibration.
 The data included is the same data used for analysis in the report in section I: Extracting a spin Hall angle.
+All data was collected by the author.

 ### Analysis
 The analysis is conducted in Jupyter notebook files.
 These include: